-Often times leaders make decisions that are not very popular at the time but turn out to be powerful and influential on the future of the world.
+Often leaders make decisions that are not very popular at the time but turn out to be powerful and influential on the world’s future.

-Here are seven of those that withstood the temptation to bow down to public opinion.
+Here are seven who withstood the temptation to bow down to public opinion.

-Inspirational leaders who did what was right, even when it not was popular
+Inspirational leaders who did what was right, even when it was unpopular

-Between World War I and World War II a man by the name of Billy Mitchell defied nearly every leader of his day from the president on down in a determined effort to prepare the nation for the future of combat.
+Between World War I and World War II, a man named Billy Mitchell defied nearly every leader of his day from the president on down, to prepare the nation for the future of combat.

-His main preparation was in the idea of creating an air force component.
+His main preparation was the idea of creating an air force component.

 His second fight was to prepare Hawaii for a Japanese attack.

-However, both issues came to light soon enough and everything that he predicted came to pass.
+However, both issues came to light soon enough, and everything he predicted passed.

-The US did need to build air power and the Japanese did attack Pearl Harbor.
+The US needed to build airpower, and the Japanese did attack Pearl Harbor.

-Eventually they did name a plane out of him and a city in South Dakota after him because they knew they should have listened.
+Eventually, they named a plane after him (and a city in South Dakota) because they knew they should have listened.

-If you have seen the movie Lone Survivor you may have thought of the ramifications of the choice early in the movie not to kill the child that wandered upon the four Navy Seals.
+If you have seen the movie Lone Survivor, you may have thought of the ramifications of the choice not to kill the child that wandered upon the four Navy Seals early in the movie.

-Many feel that they should have simply killed the boy and his father and accomplished their mission.
+Many feel they should have simply killed the boy and his father and accomplished their mission.

-Even today there is debate among folks whether or not they did the right thing.
+Even today, there is debate among folks about whether they did the right thing.

-That fateful choice led to the deaths of many men (Taliban fighters and more Navy Seals who came on the rescue as well as Marcus’s three companions.
+That fateful choice led to the deaths of many men (Taliban fighters and more Navy Seals who came to the rescue and Marcus’s three companions.)

 Several have written to call that a foolish choice and condemned him for it.

-However, in the heat of battle to take a moment and choose life is momentous and show the real heart of Americans.
+However, in the heat of battle, to take a moment and choose life is momentous and shows the real heart of Americans.

-We only kill when we need to but when given the option we are a nation that chooses life.
+We only kill when needed, but we are a nation that chooses life when given the option.